martinkimani/bankApi-testcontainers/README.md

-# Gatling Load Testing REST API
+# TEST DATABASE WITH TESTCONTAINERS

 it uses Java 17